PX4/PX4-user_guide/en/peripherals/remote_id.md

 #### Cube ID Firmware

 The Cube ID uses proprietary firmware (not [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) like some other remote id beacons).
-This firmware does not currently set `OPEN_DRONE_ID_ARM_STATUS` flags if an Open Drone ID message error is detected.

 For firmware update instructions see [Cube ID > Updating](https://docs.cubepilot.org/user-guides/cube-id/cube-id#updating).